sriramgkn/sriramgkn.github.io/about.md

 Hi, I'm a physics graduate student at [UWaterloo](https://uwaterloo.ca) and [Perimeter Institute](https://perimeterinstitute.ca), and earlier an engineering physics undergrad at [IIT Madras](https://www.iitm.ac.in) in India.
 Check out the projects section for past work.

 Currently into the subject of "quantum learning theory", central question being - what is the complexity of learning properties of a quantum state prepared in an experiment?
-The problem also goes by the name "tomography" for its conceptual similarity to imaging tech.
+The problem also goes by the name "tomography" for its conceptual similarity to imaging technology.

 Also currently - seeking opportunities to build experience in production and deployment of ML models in real-world settings.